jdselsor/insertion_sort_analysis/README.md

-# insertion_sort_analysis
-A python script to create an amount of lists and run the insertion sort alogrithm.
-It outputs data to a csv file.
+# Insertion Sort Analysis Script

+This script creates an amount of lists of any size.
+Then it runs an insertion sort on them.
+It then outputs the inital list, the sorted list, total amount of iterations, complexity of the inital list, and time taken.

+This script was made to find out what plays more a factor in the total iterations of the algorithm, the size of the list or the complexity of it.

+In this script complexity is defined by the dot product of the inital list and the sorted list divided by the dot product of the sorted list and itself.